Healthdirect Free Australian health advice you can count on.

 Transport

-Telephone or online mental health resources can often be effective, especially if you aren’t able to access a health service, or find talking to someone face-to-face difficult.
+Telephone or online mental health resources can be helpful if you aren't able to access a health service or find talking to someone face-to-face difficult.
 Here are some telephone and online resources to try:

-• Head to Health for advice and to get connected to local mental health services, call 1800 595 212.
+• Head to Health for advice and to get connected to local mental health services — call 1800 595 212.
 Check the operating times.

 • Services Australia has information about Australian Government payments and services for carers, including links to additional services provided by states and territories.